-Although a woman’s external genitals are commonly referred to as the “vagina,” the vagina is actually one of several parts that create that section of a woman’s body.
+Although the external female genitalia are commonly referred to as the “vagina,” the vagina is just one of several organs that comprise the external female genital organs.

-The vagina is muscular tube about three inches long that ends the birth canal.
-This is where a man’s penis enters the woman during sexual intercourse.
-The vaginal opening is visible from the outside, but it is protected by the labia when a woman stands and during most activities.
+The vagina is a muscular tube about 3 to 4 inches long.
+It is where a penis may enter during sexual intercourse.
+The vaginal opening is visible from the outside, but the labia help protect it.

 The labia majora are two folds of skin that extend from the front of the vaginal opening to the back of it.
-The outer surfaces of the folds have darker-colored skin and stronger hairs, while the inner folds are smoother.
+The outer surfaces of the folds have darker-colored skin and stronger hairs.
+The inner folds are smoother.

-The labia majora join to form the cleft shape of the female genitals.
-This is also known as the pudendal cleft or the cleft of Venus, after the Roman goddess of love.
+The labia majora join to form the cleft shape of the genitals.
+This is also known as the pudendal cleft or the cleft of Venus, named after the Roman goddess of love.

-Between the labia majora are the labia minora, two folds of skin that also extend down from the clitoris and around the vaginal opening.
-These vary in size from woman to woman.
+Between the labia majora are the labia minora, two folds of skin that also extend from the clitoris and around the vaginal opening.
+The labia minora vary in size between people.
 They are joined together by a small fold of skin known as the fourchette, or “little fork.”
-This can be torn during childbirth or during acts of sexual violence, and doctors often use sutures to repair it.
+It can be torn during childbirth or rough sexual acts.
+Doctors often use sutures to repair it.

-The clitoris is a crucial element for sexual arousal in most women.
-This small sexual organ at the top of the vagina at the junction of the labia minora appears outside the folds of skin like a small pink button.
+The clitoris is a crucial element for sexual arousal.
+The external glans and hood sit at the top of the vagina at the junction of the labia minora.
+It appears outside the folds of skin like a small button.

 The outer female genitals also include the urethra.
-Located between the vaginal opening and the frontal connection of the labia minora, the urethral opening is where a woman expels urine from her body.
+Located between the vaginal opening and the frontal connection of the labia minora, the urethral opening is where urine is expelled from the body.